canonical/ubuntu-core-docs/docs/how-to-guides/using-ubuntu-core.md

 The above shows the standard (and initial) set of snaps in a default Ubuntu Core installation alongside those we installed for the above kiosk.

-The default state for an Ubuntu Core image, including which snaps it includes, is defined by its [model assertion](/reference/assertions/model).
+The default state for an Ubuntu Core image, including which snaps it includes, is defined by its {ref}`reference-assertions-model`.
 You can view the one being used on the current system with the `snap known model` command, or use `snap known serial` to show the device serial number:

 ```bash
 $ snap known serial